mjon/WildCounts/_posts/2021-10-16-thats-no-pollinator-thats-a-flower-visitor.md

 <div class="indent">
 <figure>
 <a href="https://inaturalist.nz/observations/3393363" title="kapuka tree seedling"><img src="https://live.staticflickr.com/7681/26887944574_b682d2951a.jpg" width="480px" alt="kapuka tree seedling"></a>
 <figcaption>Most of the time it's pretty obvious when you're looking at a tree seedling, like this seedling of a kapuka/NZ broadleaf, <i>Grisilinea litoralis</i>, growing out the side of a tree fern.
-When it gets bigger but still hasn't reproduced, as so is not yet an adult, it's less obvious when it stops being a seedling.
+When it gets bigger but still hasn't reproduced, and so is not yet an adult, it's less obvious when it stops being a seedling.
 That's where some arbitrary but consistent standard is needed.
-For my WildCounts I use half a metre (50 cm).</figcaption>
+For my WildCounts I use half a metre (50 cm) in height for tree seedlings.</figcaption>
 </figure>
 </div>